 Follow-up Rates

 Community Care monitors follow-up rates for members discharged from an Inpatient Mental Health Hospital (IPMH) and who receive an outpatient appointment within 7 and 30 days.
 Appropriate and timely follow-up care may result in sustained medication adherence and appropriate monitoring of symptoms as well as help maintain motivation for treatment and self-care among members at risk for relapse.
-The expectations are that all members discharged from an IPMH will have a follow-up appointment within seven days.
+The expectations are that all members discharged from an IPMH hospital will have a follow-up appointment within seven days.
 These measures include members with all diagnoses.

 Community Care also assesses the rate of members who attend follow-up appointments within seven days of discharge from withdrawal management and/or residential substance use disorder treatment across all contracts.
 The expectation is members will have a follow-up appointment for substance use disorders within seven days after discharge from these levels of care.
 Given the benefits of timely follow-up, Community Care encourages providers to accommodate a member’s individual needs and preferences related to race, ethnicity, language, age, and gender.

-In Quarter 1 2023, Community Care completed a Root Cause Analysis (RCA) related to the IPMH 7 and 30-day follow-up rates.
-This RCA revealed that members who were Black/African American and non-Hispanic were less likely than their cohorts to have follow-up within 7 and 30 days.
-Community Care has implemented several interventions to improve follow-up rates across the network, including but not limited to:
+In Quarter 1 2024, Community Care completed a Root Cause Analysis (RCA) related to the IPMH 7 and 30-day follow-up rates.
+This RCA revealed that Black/African American members were less likely than their cohorts to have follow-up within 7 and 30 days.
+A specific Health Equity goal was developed and approved for implementation to address this disparity and increase the 7 and 30-day follow-up rates of Black/African American members by 2% per year for three years.
+Community Care will implement and monitor activities to address found disparities.
+From 2021 to 2022, follow-up rates demonstrated decreases for both Black/African American members as well as for White members; therefore, the goal was not achieved.

 • Community Care performs aftercare outreach to members discharged from acute levels of care to remind them of post-discharge appointments and assist with barriers to aftercare.